 - USB-C 3.1 Gen 1 PD (can plug into external PD battery pack while shooting)

-Up ahead in future, Panasonic will pedal up its hold on the professional market by offering full-frame LUMIX S series and the greater reach of its support system, as well as by continuing to support the Lumix G Micro Four Thirds System.
+Up ahead in the future, Panasonic will pedal up its hold on the professional market by offering the full-frame LUMIX S series and the greater reach of its support system, as well as by continuing to support the Lumix G Micro Four Thirds System.
 The showdown at Photokina 2018*8 will showcase the products being developed in this release to the world at large, and all we can do is wait with bated breaths!